 - Cracked corn

-Foods high in sugars can slow growth rates while milk, meats, and fish can harbor viruses.
+Foods high in sugars can slow growth rates while milk, meats, and fish can harbour viruses.
 Pits and seeds of apples, pears, apricots, and peaches contain a naturally occurring substance called amygdalin which is a cyanogenic glycoside that is released when chewed.
 Amygdalin will cause illness, discomfort, or even death.
-Potatoes contain natural toxins called glycoalkaloids, which can cause severe stomach ache or even death (though rare).
-Glycoalkaloids also contain solanine which destroys red blood cells, causes diarrhea, and heart failure.
+Potatoes contain natural toxins called glycoalkaloids, which can cause severe stomach aches or even death (though rare).
+Glycoalkaloids also contain solanine which destroys red blood cells and causes diarrhoea, and heart failure.